rsksmart/devportal-1.0/_rsk/rbtc/index.md

 Looking for [RIF Token](/rif/token/)?

-You can purchase the RIF Token using the [exchanges](/rif/token/#exchanges) listed here, or use the exchanges listed below👇 to buy RBTC.
+You can obtain the RIF Token using [these exchanges](/rif/token/#exchanges), or use the exchanges listed below👇 to obtain RBTC.

 <div class="owl-carousel owl-theme">
     <div class="item">